danielmarkschwartz/zenlang/zenspec.md

 ### Include

-The `include` keyword pulls in an external module, specified by the path string immediatly following, in to the global namespace.
-By default modules occupy the the same identifier as their final path, although this can be overridden by specifiying an identifier after the path.
+The `include` keyword pulls in an external module, specified by the path string immediately following, in to the global namespace.
+By default modules occupy the the same identifier as their final path, although this can be overridden by specifying an identifier after the path.

 ```
 include "example/mymodule";